Octavian Goga: Antisemitic policies

 This was the first in a series of discriminatory laws, adopted as part of a policy of ethnic cleansing, whereby the Romanian state abandoned its citizens of Jewish origin, depriving them of the most basic civic rights.
 The Jewish minority, left to the whim of despotic regional civil servants, began to expatriate.
 A wave of Romanian intellectuals and industrialists of Jewish origin left Romania, Romanian economy and culture were damaged, and leading intellectuals protested vehemently.

-In an interview with the British newspaper Daily Herald in January 1938, King Carol II and Prime Minister Goga gave the figure of 250,000 and 500,000 Jews respectively as "illegal".
+In an interview with the British newspaper Daily Herald in January 1938, King Carol II and then-Prime Minister Goga gave the figure of 250,000 and 500,000 Jews respectively as "illegal".
 While the King rejected the idea of expulsion and denying them any rights, Goga spoke of 500,000 so-called "vagrants", whom "we cannot consider as Romanian citizens".
-Octavian Goga proposed the deportation of 500,000 Jews to Madagascar (a concept known as the "Madagascar Plan"), while Istrate Micescu, the foreign minister in the Goga-Cuza government, declared: "It is urgent to sweep up our own backyard, as it is useless to tolerate all these scum in our country".
+Goga, however, proposed the deportation of 500,000 Jews to Madagascar (a concept known as the Madagascar Plan).
+Goga said that "there is only one final solution of the Jewish problem—the collection of all Jews into a region that is still uninhabited, and the foundation there of a Jewish nation.
+And the further away the better."